 Duplicate Micro SD Cards with Your Raspberry Pi

 You can buy SD card duplicating machines at prices from several hundred dollars to several thousand.
-Or, you can duplicate ten or more cards at a time using $99 worth of parts and your Raspberry Pi running Raspbian.
+Or, you can duplicate ten or more cards at a time using $130 worth of parts and your Raspberry Pi running Raspbian.
+(It was $99 last fall, but I now recommend some pricier USB adapters.)
 Here's what you need:

 - A powered USB 2.0 hub with enough ports for the number of cards you want to duplicate at once.
 Your Raspberry Pi can power a couple of micro SD cards using its own power supply.
-To duplicate many at one time, you'll need a hub with a source of power. $22.
+To duplicate many at one time, you'll need a hub with a source of power. $30.
+You could be future-resistant with a USB 3 hub for about $43.

 - microSD card reader/writer USB adapters.
 You need one of these for each port on your hub.
 For a 10-port hub, you need ten.
-About $53.
-If you also need to read/write full-size SD cards, try this reader/writer; you'll also need a hub with the ports "stacked," such as this one with seven ports.
+About $90.
 Beware: Not all "SD card readers" will also write reliably; be sure you get reader/writer adapters.
 You need USB 2.0 for best speed with the Raspberry Pi's USB 2.0 ports.
-I've tested the ones in the links.
+I've tested the one in the link, and it will also work with USB 3, making it somewhat future-resistant.

 - A big microSD card.
 You will need one micro SD card with enough space to hold the Raspbian operating system and one or more operating system image files.
-I suggest one that's four times the size of the cards you're working with, so if you want to duplicate 16 GB cards, get a 64 GB card for about $17.
-(The USB adapters in the previous links are limited to 256 GB.)
+I suggest one that's four times the size of the cards you're working with, so if you want to duplicate 16 GB cards, get a 64 GB card for about $12.
+(The USB adapter in the previous link is limited to 256 GB. so don't get a really huge card.)

 This process has been tested using a Raspberry Pi Model 3 B+ and Raspbian Stretch 9.4.
-Please report problems or errors in these instructions to Bob.Brown@Kennesaw.edu.
+Please report problems or errors with these instructions to Bob.Brown@Kennesaw.edu.

 Overview: Duplicating SD Cards